hoobooh/aria/Flaes Asteliar/Flaes Asteliar/Flaes Asteliar/1. Making a Character/1.2. Classes/Combat Classes/Martial/Martial.md

 At 85th level, your body has attained truly unparalleled resilience.
 You gain the following effects:
 - You are immune to common diseases and poisons.
-- You auto-succeed all death saving throws.
+- Increase the amount of death saving throw failures that you can have to 5.
 - You are resistant to any effects that would speed up your aging.
-- You have advantage on all CON saves.
 ## Weapon Grandmaster

 At 90th level, you have truly become one with your weapon.
 When you are wielding a weapon that you are adept with, gain the following effects: